GW Invariants Relative Normal Crossings Divisors: Rescaling the target

-\begin{defn} A {\em level $m$ building} is a singular space $X_m$ with a singular divisor $V_m$, called the {\em zero section}, that is obtained recursively from $(X_{m-1}, V_{m-1})$ by iterating the level one building procedure.
-In particular, a level $m$ building comes with a resolution $(\wt X_m, \wt D_m)$ and an attaching map $\xi: (\wt X_m,\wt D_m )\ra (X_m, D_m)$ that attaches all the floors together producing the singular locus $W_m$ of $X_m$, where $D_m=W_m\cup V_m$ is the total divisor.
-It also comes with a collapsing map \best p_m:(X_m, V_m) \ra (X_{m-1}, V_{m-1}) \eest that collapses the level $m$ floor or more generally a collapsing map that collapses any subset $J$ of the levels $\{1, \dots, m\}$. \end{defn} For example, \bear p:(X_m, V_m) \ra (X_0, V_0) \eear collapses all positive levels (but leaves the level zero unaffected).
+\begin{defn} A {\em level $m$ building} is a singular space $X_m$ with a singular divisor $V_m$, called the {\em zero divisor}, that is obtained recursively from $(X_{m-1}, V_{m-1})$ by iterating the level one building procedure.
+In particular, a level $m$ building comes with (i) a resolution $(\wt X_m, \wt D_m)$, (ii) an attaching map $\xi_m$ and (iii) a collapsing map $p_m$.
+The attaching map \best \xi_m: (\wt X_m,\wt D_m )\ra (X_m, D_m) \eest attaches the floors together producing the singular locus $W_m$ of $X_m$, where $D_m=W_m\cup V_m$ is the total divisor.
+The collapsing map \bear p_m:(X_m, V_m) \ra (X_{m-1}, V_{m-1}) \eear is the identity on $X_{m-1}\subset X_m$ and fiberwise collapses the top floor. \end{defn} This inductively defines a tower of buildings \bear X =X_0\subseteq \dots \subseteq X_{m-1}\subseteq X_m\subseteq \dots \eear together with their resolutions $\wt X_m$ and natural maps between them.
+The connected components of the resolution $\wt X_m$ are called {\em rooms}, while the $i$'th floor of $X_m$ is $X_i\setminus X_{i-1}$.
+The full projection \bear p:(X_m, V_m) \ra (X_0, V_0)=(X, V) \eear collapses all positive floors, leaving the bottom one unaffected.
 Note that as we add floors, the building grows bigger in several (local) directions.
-Starting with $(X_{m-1}, V_{m-1})$, we then construct depth $k$ pieces \best \F_{k, m}=\F_k(V_{m-1}). \eest on level $m$.
-Since the divisor $V_{m-1}$ has several pieces (it is itself a rescaled version of $V_0$), the number of depth $k\ge 2$ pieces increases (at least locally) as the building grows new levels.

-\begin{rem} Note that we used {\bf depth} to measures how many local branches of $V$ meet at a point.
-On the other hand, as a result of rescaling, we now also get {\bf levels}, which measure how many times the target has been rescaled. \end{rem}
+Starting with $(X_{m-1}, V_{m-1})$, on the top floor we add a new piece \bear \F_{k, m}=\F_k(V_{m-1}). \eear which is a $(\P^1)^k$-bundle over the depth $k$ stratum of $V_{m-1}$, one for each $k\ge 1$.
+A point $\wt y$ of $\F_{k, m}$ has an associated level in each of the $k$ local directions, keeping track of how many times the building was rescaled in that direction to get $\wt y$, with level zero unrescaled.
+Unlike the floors which partition the building, a point could be in several levels at once (in different local directions), so levels of the building overlap over depth $k\ge 2$ points, see \S \ref{rem.def.multilevel}.